M61ss/Git/CLI_GIT.md

 ## Troubleshooting
 **Why some commands are marked as "not recommended"?**

 It is also often used the ```Git checkout``` command to do many different actions between branches, so it is easy to get confused using that.
-However, we must remember these instructions because a lot of graphical Git integration use ```checkout``` keyword referring, for example, to the branch switch operation.
+However, you must remember these instructions because a lot of graphical Git integration use ```checkout``` keyword referring, for example, to the branch switch operation.

 **How much big has to be a commit?**